emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
-1. Site uses a customized version of playerjs. ✔️
+1. Site does have a custom player. ✔️

 Community Favorites: 🌟